janwilmake/universal-mcp-oauth/blogs/issues-with-mcp.md

 # People are just using tools

 Although the spec clearly specifies tools, resources, and prompts, most clients just support tools.
 This disincentivizes MCP builders to use the other two.
 Practically this means most MCPs end up providing resources and prompts as tools, polluting the MCP ecosystem.
+Are there any clients (or popular MCP servers) that actually adopted resources and prompts?
+If not, should we just scrap them?
+Tools seem to work just fine.